Who Makes The 51st

 colleengrablick@51st.news

-Colleen called D.C. home for nearly eight years.
+Colleen (she/her) called D.C. home for nearly eight years.
 She began her local journalism career at Street Sense Media before working as a general assignment reporter at DCist and WAMU, where she covered everything from public health, to local elections, to what residents overheard in the city.
 After DCist shuttered, she freelanced for The Washington Post and worked at the D.C. institution, Capitol Hill Books.
 She currently lives in New York, where she’s pursuing a graduate degree in creative writing.
 Get to know Colleen more through her staff Q&A and her writing.

 communityconnector@51st.news